 The smallest of them of them is the tammar wallaby and Parma wallaby, with the former commonly found in southwestern Australia and its adjacent islands, and the latter in New South Wales.
 Both species have heads and bodies around 20 inches long, with their tails a little longer.
 Tammar wallabies are distinct for their ability to drink salt water.

 Rock wallabies on the other hand, are more like goats in terms of behavior.
-Their legs are specialized to navigate rugged terrains and get a good grip on rocks using skin friction, rather than digging their large claws into the soil as what most wallabies and kangaroos do.
 They also have soft fur that usually blends nicely in the rocky and dry surroundings of their habitat.
-Their tails are also thinner compared to other wallabies, which they only use for balance, and never for propping themselves up (like a tripod).
 They’re pretty agile, hopping across rocks.

 The Whiptail wallaby is by far, the most sociable marsupial.
 They live in groups of 50 individuals, and many mobs can live in the same territory, making an even bigger population of whiptail wallabies.